ravi-five4/next-amazona/README.md

   1. display address fields
   2. save address in context
 - Create Payment Method Screen

   1.  display payment methods
   2.  save payment method in context

+- Seed sample Products

+  1. Insert Sample products to mongodb
+  2. load products from db in home and product screen
+  3. check product count in stock in add to cart

+- Load Products from Mongodb
+  1. load products in home page from mongodb
+  2. load products in product page from mongodb
+  3. use product api to check count in stock in add to cart